zaleslaw/JDBC_Tutorial/Readme.txt

 If you are really interesting in JDBC API usage you can find a lot of examples in this repository

-All these examples can be run with database 'shop' .
+All these examples can be run with database 'guber' .

-Database can be imported from shop.sql (in resource folder)
+Database can be imported from guber.sql (in resource folder)